-Check out these cleaning shortcuts you’ll wish you knew sooner.
+Check out more cleaning shortcuts you’ll wish you knew sooner.

-When you’re off on holiday and away from that computer keyboard for a couple of weeks, cover the keyboard with plastic wrap.
+When you’re off on holiday and giving your computer a break for a couple of weeks, cover the keyboard with plastic wrap.
 During long periods of inactivity dust and grime start to settle in between the keys.

 Treat a hangnail